-Fire gives rise to transformation and pitta is the fiery force in the body that governs transformation in the body.
+One of the three doshas is Pitta dosha.
+Pitta is the combination of two elements of Ayurveda, fire and water.
+Pitta is the fiery force in the body that governs metabolism and transformation in the body.

 In Ayurveda, stomach or digestion is the root cause of most of the ailment and illnesses.
 Healthy Pitta is extremely powerful and can give a prolonged and healthy life.

 When unbalanced, pitta can cause a wide range of problems, from acid reflux to adult acne.
 In order to maintain a healthy body and a glowing skin, it is important to keep the pitta dosha balanced.